TuZhengzhou/lrs-v2/README.md

 cargo build --release
 ```

-To test our LRS scheme, run:
+To test our LRS scheme (we name it lrs_se since it is simulation-extractable), run:

 ```bash
 ./target/release/lrs_se